kguralpdx/sql-challenge/README.md

 ## Steps to Run the Scripts

 The database created for this challenge is called **EmployeeSQL**.
 To create the tables, run the *schemas.sql* file in the order laid out in the file starting with the **Create tables** section.
-The tables scripts should be run in the following order:
+The table scripts should be run in the following order:
 1. departments
 2. titles
 3. salaries